 But wait,” I hear you saying, “where are the lesbians?”
 In The Hunger Miriam’s new love was Sarah played by none other than Susan Sarandon.
 In AHS: Hotel one of the Countess’ former lovers was a woman.
 Although to be accurate, the vampires and their female lovers are all bisexual in both shows.

 Like all AHS series there are multiple interweaving storylines; the show isn’t just about The Countess and her vampire lovers.
 The cast of characters includes homicidal ghosts, serial killers and women with an unhealthy obsession for their sons.
-If you are a fan of American Horror Story of the horror genre in general you probably don’t mind gore.
+If you are a fan of American Horror Story, or of the horror genre in general you probably don’t mind gore.
 However, there is a rape scene in episode one which is pretty gruesome.
 You have been warned.
 The rest of the series is standard horror fare.

 So if you like horror, vampires, particularly bisexual vampires, and homages to great vampire films of the past you will probably enjoy AHS: Hotel.